cala-org/cala-org.github.io/_reward-grant/sct-professional-development.md

 - Methodology (or research design) that used to answer the research questions (or the activities that involve accomplishing the goals)
 - Results expected and their significance to the area of study (or fields)
 - Timeline for the completion of the project

+### Review process
+- Applications are screened by the CALA Best Research Awards Subcommittee for completeness.
+- All applicants receive a notification.

+### Evaluation criteria:
+The awards committee members evaluate the application using the criteria listed below.
+The review committee will consider the application holistically; not every point needs to be addressed, but applicants should be cognizant of these criteria for the purpose of crafting a competitive application:
+Significance.
+Does the project address an important problem or a critical barrier to progress in the field?
+How timely is this research study in terms of topic, tools, or questions asked?
+- Investigator/researcher readiness.
+Is the researcher qualified/well suited to the project?
+- Innovation/Intellectual Merit.
+How solid are the methodology, theoretical framework, and literature review of the research project?
+- Likelihood of Completion.
+Will the environment in which the work will be done contribute to the probability of success?
+Is the proposed project realistic?
+- Publishability/dissemination plan: Does this study meet the basic research standards for eventual publication in peer-reviewed journals or professional events?

+### Application:
+For application, please submit the following materials to the Chair, TBD with “Sheila Suen Lai Research Grant” in the subject line and one single PDF document that contains the following information:
+1. A cover letter including a statement of your eligibility
+2. A proposal statement of intended research activities and plans (no more than five pages in length)
+3. A curriculum vitae
+4. Two (2) letters of reference attesting to the applicant’s research credentials

+### Application Deadline: TBD